Shin Splints Advice

 In severe cases, a period in a walker boot of 2-4 weeks may be recommended to reduce inflammation and irritation of the bone before recommencing Physical Therapy.

-This is not medical advice and we recommend a consultation with a medical professional such as James McCormack before trying any of these exercises.
-James offers Online Physiotherapy Appointments for £45.
+This is not medical advice.
+We recommend a consultation with a medical professional such as James McCormack if you are experiencing any of the symptoms discussed in this article.
+James offers Online Physiotherapy Appointments weekly and face-to-face appointments in his London clinic.